soilwise-he/SoilWise-documentation/tech/docs/technical_components/catalogue.md

 The SoilWise prototype adopts a frontend, focusing on:

-- Minimalistic User Interface, to prevent a technical feel
+- minimalistic User Interface, to prevent a technical feel,
-- Paginated search results, sorted alphabetically, by date, see more information in Chapter [Query Catalogue](#query-catalogue)
+- paginated search results, sorted alphabetically, by date, see more information in Chapter [Query Catalogue](#query-catalogue),
-- Option to filter by facets, see more information in Chapter [Query Catalogue](#query-catalogue)
+- option to filter by facets, see more information in Chapter [Query Catalogue](#query-catalogue),
-- Preview of the dataset (if a thumbnail or OGC:Service is available), else display of its spatial extent, see more information in Chapter [Display record's detail](#display-records-detail)
+- preview of the dataset (if a thumbnail or OGC:Service is available), else display of its spatial extent, see more information in Chapter [Display record's detail](#display-records-detail),
-- Option to provide feedback to publisher/author, see more information in Chapter [User Engagement](#user-engagement)
+- option to provide feedback to publisher/author, see more information in Chapter [User Engagement](#user-engagement),
-- Readable link in the browser bar, to facilitate link sharing
+- readable link in the browser bar, to facilitate link sharing.

 ### Query Catalogue